Characterization of an ELISA standard

 An HCP analysis using the Alphalyse LC-MS approach found that the client’s mock sample contained only 65% of the HCPs in the harvest sample, making it unsuitable for generating process-specific ELISA antibodies.

-Comparison of host cell proteins present in a mock sample
+Comparison of host cell proteins present in a mock sample and the corresponding harvest sample

 These findings saved our client from developing an ELISA that would most likely have low coverage.